ATTODataPortal/Documents-1/HowTo/HowToCreditData.md

 (We will provide a citation string within the dataset download package in the future.)

+**LUI tool - land use intensity index:** If you have used the LUI caclulation tool, please reference as indicated in the [info file](https://www.bexis.uni-jena.de/LUI/main/DownloadPDF?fileName=LUI-citation.pdf) found there.

 ## 2 How to make a data availability statement

 We suggest the following statement: